atul219/atul219/README.md

 Deep Learning with PyTorch: Neural Style Transfer Building and Deploying Deep Learning Applications with TensorFlow

-🌤️ Welcome to 🇬🇧 United Kingdom!
-Currently, the weather is ☁️ cloudy, 12°C
-Today, the sun rises at 07:15 and sets at 16:45.

-Living the data science dream in Cardiff! 🏴󠁧󠁢󠁷󠁬󠁳󠁿

 <!--
 **atul219/atul219** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.